MAT496-Monsoon2025-SNU/S_Akash_LangGraph_2410110034/README.md

 ## Module 2: Video 5 (Chatbot w/ Summarization and Memory)
 - Learnt how to summarize conversation history with a py function and implement it using Langgraph's checkpointers (persistence).
 The summary function is only called when there's more than a particular number of messages in conversation history (conditional edge for the same).
 This seems to be a more resource-efficient way to keep only useful information as compared to trims/filters/reducers.
 - Changed the number of messages required for the summary function to be called to 8, and extended the conversation (with a new topic on my favourite movies) to test the same.
 Saw all the traces in Langgraph, which are attached in the notebook itself.

+## Module 2: Video 6 (Chatbot with External Memory)
+- With in-memory checkpointers, once you restart the notebook, you'll lose all previous conversation history.
+Using an external database (in this case sqlite) fixes this as the LLM consistently fetches conversation history from the database so there is permanent persistence.
+This is also the most effective way to minimize token usage
+- Changes: Changed all the prompts and added a few more.
+Before changing the prompts, I ran the default prompts.
+The LLM remembers the default prompts in the output of my new prompts (reflected in the notebook) as expected.
+Finally used the studio files and ran chatbot.py in studio.